-Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): None reported in this area in 2013.
+Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): One (1) vehicle accident involving a bicyclist or pedestrian was reported in this area during 2010-2014.
+It had occurred on an arterial or collector.
+No fatalities reported.

 Analysis of SENIORS (65+) Areas of Concern (Map 4 series)